Sigmundur Davíð Gunnlaugsson

 Sigmundur Davíð Gunnlaugsson ([ˈsɪɣmʏntʏr ˈtaːvið ˈkʏnlœyxˌsɔːn]; born 12 March 1975) is an Icelandic politician who was the prime minister of Iceland from May 2013 until April 2016.
 He was also chairman of the Progressive Party from 2009 to October 2016.
 He was elected to the Althing (Iceland's parliament) as the 8th member for the Reykjavík North Constituency on 25 April 2009.
-He has represented the Northeast Constituency as its 1st member since 27 April 2013.
-Taking office at 38, he was the youngest Icelander to become prime minister.
+Taking office at 38, he was the third youngest Icelander to become prime minister.

 Following the release of the Panama Papers, he announced on 5 April 2016 that he would resign as prime minister amid public outrage at him for owning an offshore company to shelter money and not disclosing that when entering parliament.
-On 7 April 2016, he was replaced as prime minister by Sigurður Ingi Jóhannsson, who also replaced him as chairman of the Progressive Party on 2 October 2016.
-In 2017 he founded the Centre Party.
+On 7 April 2016, he was replaced as prime minister by Sigurður Ingi Jóhannsson, who also replaced him as chairman of the Progressive Party on 2 October 2016, following a defeat after he had campaigned to continue as leader.
+Just before the 2017 parliamentary election, he left the Progressive Party and founded the Centre Party; and is currently that party's leader.

 Early life

 Sigmundur Davíð is the son of former member of the Icelandic parliament Gunnlaugur M. Sigmundsson.

 Sigmundur Davíð holds a bachelor's degree in business administration from the University of Iceland.
 He participated in a student exchange with the University of Copenhagen to Plekhanov University in Moscow, and also studied at Wolfson College, Oxford, though he did not earn a degree there.
 He was a Chevening scholar at the University of Cambridge in 2004.

-Sigmundur Davíð became a news reporter for Iceland's state broadcasting service in May 2000 before working on the current affairs program Kastljos intermittently from 2002 to 2007.
-He was president of the Nordic Economics Students' Union between 2000 and 2002 and a member of the Reykjavík City Planning Council from 2008 to 2010.
+Sigmundur Davíð became a news reporter for Iceland's state broadcasting service in May 2000 before working on the current affairs program Kastljós intermittently from 2002 to 2007.
+He was president of the Nordic Economics Students' Union from 2000 to 2002 and a member of the Reykjavík City Planning Council from 2008 to 2010.